 - (a) The Department, in consultation with the Commission and the Advisory Board, shall report annually on the effectiveness of the medical cannabis program operated pursuant to this Article and recommendations for any changes to the program.
-The report shall, without disclosing any identifying information about cardholders, physicians, qualified patients, designated caregivers, or suppliers, contain the following, at a minimum: - (1) The number of registry identification card applications submitted, approved, and renewed. - (2) The number of written certifications provided by physicians and the percentage distribution by areas of physician specialty. - (3) The number of qualifying patients and designated caregivers served by each medical cannabis center during the report year. - (4) The nature of the debilitating medical conditions of the qualifying patients and a breakdown of qualifying patients by age group. - (5) The nature and percentage distribution of delivery methods of cannabis and cannabis-infused products used and the average daily doses dispensed per delivery method. - (6) The new debilitating medical conditions added by the Advisory Board, if any. - (7) The number of registry identification cards denied, suspended, or revoked. - (8) The number of physicians providing written certifications for qualifying patients and the percentage distribution of their areas of specialty. - (9) The number of suppliers, production facilities, and medical cannabis centers by county.
+The report shall, without disclosing any identifying information about cardholders, physicians, qualified patients, designated caregivers, or suppliers, contain the following, at a minimum: - (1) The number of registry identification card applications submitted, approved, and renewed. - (2) The number of qualifying patients and designated caregivers served by each medical cannabis center during the report year. - (3) The nature of the debilitating medical conditions of the qualifying patients and a breakdown of qualifying patients by age group. - (4) The new debilitating medical conditions added by the Advisory Board, if any. - (5) The efficacy of or satisfaction with cannabis and cannabis-infused products on a yes-no questionnaire as submitted by qualifying patients in a voluntary, anonymous survey, which may be conducted online or through medical cannabis centers. - (6) The number of registry identification cards denied, suspended, or revoked. - (7) The number of physicians providing written certifications for qualifying patients. - (8) The number of suppliers, production facilities, and medical cannabis centers by county. - (b) The report shall be submitted to the Joint Legislative Oversight Committee on Health and Human Services and to the Joint Legislative Oversight Committee on Justice and Public Safety by October 1 of each year, beginning in 2022.